countitlabs/neon/README.md

 # Known Issues with fix:

 * Arduino Uno does not use wifi101 library it uses WifiNina library (So search mkr1000 code won't work)
+* Also when making an HTTPS request, in other words a server with SSL make sure to use the WiFiSSLClient object instead and port 443.
+* Make sure to install the Hourly build for the arduino ide for best solutions!
 * When making http GET requests you may get weird errors - Best to do in this case is to update the firmware of the arduino using this tutorial: https://forum.arduino.cc/index.php?topic=579469.0 (Some of the errors may be HTTP error code 301)
-* Also when making an HTTPS request, in other words a server with SSL make sure to use the WiFiSSLClient object instead and port 443.

 # References